 Note: An "enrollment" is any time a student enrolled for coursework in a Center program for any term of the school year.
 A single student could be enrolled in multiple programs and in multiple terms within or across years, so enrollment numbers represent a duplicated student count.
 Asterisks indicate suppression for groups of less than 10 students.
 A144.
 360° ATE students by award level and institution (2015)

-Institution Certificate Diploma/ Associate Bachelor's Master's

-Bemidji State University 0 0 365

-Central Lakes College 22 273 0 0

-Lake Superior College 67 361 0 0

-Minneapolis Community and Technical College 80 94 0 0

-Northland Community and Technical College 20 100 0 0

-Northwest Technical College - Bemidji 29 0 0

-Pine Technical and Community College 30 50 0 0

-Riverland Community College 54 58 0 0

-Saint Paul College 36 438 0 0

-St. Cloud Technical and Community College 389 0 0
+Institution Cortificato Diploma/ Bachalar 'a Maataria institution Certificate Associate bachelor s waster s Bemidji State University 0 0 365 Central Lakes College 22 273 0 0 Lake Superior College 67 361 0 0 Minneapolis Community and Technical College 80 94 0 0 Northland Community and Technical College 20 100 0 0 Northwest Technical College - Bemidji 29 0 0 Pine Technical and Community College 30 50 0 0 Riverland Community College 54 58 0 0 Saint Paul College 36 438 0 0 St. Cloud Technical and Community College 389 0 0